mathmed/free-games-steam/README.md

 | pos    | define 0 if you to want to search all the steam games or another number to search from it  | 0 |
 | type     | define json to save the games in a json file or database to save in the firebase      |   json |

+Run the CORE every day to keep your list of games update (use crontab to automate).

 ## API

-The API returns the games saved in the database or in the JSON file.
+The API returns the games saved in the JSON file or in the database.

 ### Run API
 First start the API server